krunalgedia/krunalgedia.github.io/README.md

 [More info](https://github.com/krunalgedia/ZurichEnergyConsumption_MultivariateForecast)
 ![image](/assets/lstm_ci%20(1).png)

-## Text Classification using LLM for Switzerland’s WWF NGO
+## Text Classification and Summarization using LLM for Switzerland’s WWF NGO
 **LLM, NLP**

 ► Performed advanced prompt engineering on OpenAI GPT models to classify their articles for constructiveness.